Particulars | Chartered Accountancy Course Details |

 - Net Banking

-- Bhim UPI instalment
+- Bhim UPI installment

 CA Course Eligibility:

-- Graduates/postgraduates from non-business probably got at least 60% total or its comparable grade in the assessment led by any perceived University (counting Open University).
+- Graduates/postgraduates from non-business probably got at least 60% total or comparable grade in the assessment led by any perceived University (counting Open University).

 - Competitors in their last year of graduation can likewise enlist for the Intermediate seminar on a temporary premise.
-Enrolment of such up comers would be regularized uniquely on accommodation of conclusive year point sheet or passing declaration inside a half year from the date of appearance in the last year graduation assessment and on fruitful consummation of ICITSS (Orientation Course and Information Technology).
+Enrolment of such comers would be regularized uniquely on accommodation of conclusive year point sheet or passing declaration inside a half year from the date of appearance in the last year graduation assessment and on fruitful consummation of ICITSS (Orientation Course and Information Technology

 CA Course Exam Pattern:

-- A portion, of the CA papers are, directed for three hours, while some are, led for two hours.
+- A portion of the CA papers are directed for three hours, while some are led for two hours.

 CA Course Syllabus:

-- The CA course is isolated into three levels: CA Foundation, CA Intermediate and CA Final Level.
+- The CA course is isolated into three levels: CA Foundation, CA Intermediate, and CA Final Level.
 The following are the papers covered at each level and checking plans (authoritatively known as ability appraisal) of instruction and preparing at all degrees of CA courses:

 Core Subjects in CA Courses